1963 Social Credit Party of Canada split: 1965 election

+Social Credit collapse

+Facing the loss of their seats, in 1967, Bud Olson crossed the floor to join the Liberals.
+The next year, Thompson himself joined the Tories with the open support of both Manning and Stanfield.
+The three remaining Social Credit MPs lost their seats in the 1968 federal election.

+Reunification

+The 1968 federal election left Caouette's party as the sole representative of the Canadian social credit movement in the House of Commons.
+This cleared the way for the two parties to reunite at the 1971 Social Credit convention.
+Caouette was elected as the reunified party's leader.
+However, the party's dynamics had been permanently altered.
+It would never win another seat in English Canada, and went into headlong decline after Caouette's death in 1976.
+The party lost its remaining seats in 1980, never to return.

 Reaction in the rest of Canada

 W. A. C. Bennett, the Socred Premier of British Columbia, had supported Caouette's bid for the leadership of the national party in 1960.
 However, following the split, Bennett declared his support for Thompson, albeit in a less than convincing way: “I am for making unity, not disunity.
 What’s-his-name [Thompson] was elected national leader at the national convention and he is the national leader.”

 The rejection of Thompson's leadership by the Quebec wing of the party was supported by a group of rebels in the Ontario Social Credit Association called “Social Credit Action”.
 This group had split from the Ontario wing of the party over its refusal to campaign aggressively in provincial elections.
 Social Credit Action, led by James Audy, the party's former candidate in Spadina riding, and by David Hartman, also of Toronto, announced its support for Caouette.
 Audy blamed the split on Thompson, saying that he only wanted to keep power for Manning.
 While Audy was announced by Caouette as leader of the Ralliements Ontario wing he did not run in the 1965 federal election.
 In that election, Caouette's party only ran two candidates outside of Quebec, Raymond Berthiaume in the Glengarry—Prescott and Joseph-Hurgel Dubé in Restigouche—Madawaska, both ridings with large francophone populations.
 In the 1968 federal election they again stood a candidate in Restigouche but nowhere else outside of Quebec.